-In addition, Daniel works with employers on employee and supervisor training and traditional labor matters, such as union organizing, collective bargaining, grievance processes and arbitration.
-Daniel also has extensive experience in defending and advising employers on safety and health-related matters under the Occupational Safety & Health Act (OSHA).
-Daniel has defended employers in OSHA matters throughout the country and in over a dozen matters involving employee fatalities.
+In addition, Dan works with employers on employee and supervisor training and traditional labor matters, such as union organizing, collective bargaining, grievance processes and arbitration.
+Dan also has extensive experience in defending and advising employers on safety and health-related matters under the Occupational Safety & Health Act (OSHA).
+Dan has defended employers in OSHA matters throughout the country and in over three dozen matters involving employee fatalities.

-Daniel also regularly counsels employers on affirmative action obligations under Executive Order 11246, Section 503 of the Rehabilitation Act and VEVRAA, affirmative action plans, AAP audits, and all matters involving the OFCCP.
-Daniel has represented employers throughout the country on their AAP needs, including petitions to the OFCCP for functional plan development, defense of desk and on-site plan audits, and litigation.
+Dan also regularly counsels employers on affirmative action obligations under Executive Order 11246, Section 503 of the Rehabilitation Act and VEVRAA, affirmative action plans, AAP audits, and all matters involving the OFCCP.
+Dan has represented employers throughout the country on their AAP needs, including petitions to the OFCCP for functional plan development, defense of desk and on-site plan audits, and litigation.

-Daniel has been a presenter at numerous employment seminars, including seminars for the Wisconsin State Bar Association, the Labor Letter (a management-side employment law publication), the Labor Employment Advanced Practices Symposium, the Society of Human Resource Management, and MRA – the Management Association, the Human Resources Specialist, and the Wisconsin Safety Council, among others.
+Dan has been a presenter at numerous employment seminars, including seminars for the Wisconsin State Bar Association, the Labor Letter (a management-side employment law publication), the Labor Employment Advanced Practices Symposium, the Society of Human Resource Management, MRA – the Management Association, the Human Resources Specialist, and the Wisconsin Safety Council, among others.

 Admissions and Professional Memberships

 Dan served on the board of directors for the Wisconsin State Bar’s Labor & Employment Law Section (to which he had been elected on two separate occasions) and is a member of the Wisconsin State Bar.
 He is admitted to practice before the state courts of Wisconsin, and the federal courts for the Western and Eastern District Courts of Wisconsin, the District Court of Utah, the Seventh Circuit Court of Appeals, and the United States Supreme Court.